DEFCON402/DEFCON402.github.io/pages/primary-nav-pages/code-of-conduct/index.md

 DEF CON 402 is commited to providing a harassment-free experience for every person, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, age, race, religion, or editor preference.
 We do not tolerate any forms of harassment of group participants.

 This code of conduct applies to all DEF CON 402 mediums, including meetups, events, and online chats.
-Anyone who violates this code of conduct may be sanctioned or expelled from these mediums at the discretion of the board.
+Anyone who violates this code of conduct may be sanctioned or expelled from these mediums at the discretion of the DC402 PoCs.

 Harassment includes: